top of page

 Wild Dogs

-Wild dogs describes dingoes, feral domestic dogs and crosses of the two.
+Wild dogs (Canis familiaris) describes dingoes, feral domestic dogs and crosses of the two (hybrids).

 Wild dogs